L3nn1x/TheWeirdHash/README.md

 # TheWeirdHash
    an Uncrackable hash that can be the future protection of passwords
+# Note
+  im still working on it